Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Lifespan: Perennial.

-Leaf retention: Evergreen but drought-deciduous.
-Dies to the ground in freezes.
+Leaf retention: This plant is evergreen but drought-deciduous and partly heat-deciduous.
+It dies to the ground in freezes.

 Growth rate: Moderate to rapid.